42396_14040418_12:42

 |

-4. The word "disturbances" in the 3rd paragraph is closest in meaning to _____
+4. The word "twitch" in line 12 is closest in meaning to _____ .

 |